 What it will not do is guarantee media coverage, generate significant website traffic on its own, or replace a real media outreach strategy.
 If someone is selling you distribution as a complete PR solution, they are overselling.

 If you want help developing a press strategy that goes beyond distribution, our press placement service combines strategic distribution with the kind of direct journalist relationships that actually produce coverage.
-You may also find our guides on writing a press release and getting featured in Forbes helpful as you think about your overall media approach.
+You may also find our guide on writing a press release helpful as you think about your overall media approach.

 Related Resources